robherley/blog/content/posts/09-snips-retro.md

 ### Open Source

-We've had some great contributions like [zstd compression](https://github.com/robherley/snips.sh/pull/46), [arm64 support](https://github.com/robherley/snips.sh/pull/42), bugfixes and more.
+We've had some great contributions like [zstd compression](https://github.com/robherley/snips.sh/pull/46), [arm64 support](https://github.com/robherley/snips.sh/pull/42), bug fixes and more.
 Dependabot is also carrying the weight a bit with **~65** Pull Requests alone.

 {{< row >}}